jtroo/kanata/README.md

 instead of lowercase letters and numbers.

-What kanata allows you to do is take this alternate layer concept that Shift keys add and apply it to any key.
+What kanata allows you to do is take this alternate layer concept that Shift keys have and apply it to any key.
 You can then customize what those layers do to suit your exact needs and workflows.

 ## Usage